-In Praia do Sono, Caiçaras have collaborated with researchers to search alternatives to improve terrestrial resources management, and to contribute to the debate on PA reclassification.
+In Praia do Sono, the local community is working with researchers to improve terrestrial resources management, and to contribute to the debate on PA reclassification.
 Locals and PA staff participated in interviews and wildlife photo identification.

 In Trindade, examining the institutional context of fisheries and PAs is essential in order to analyze how the community interacts within institutional contexts and to determine how this influences small-scale fisheries on a local level.
 Ongoing research in Trindade is analyzing (a) what communities and PA managers have been learning over the past 8 years when PAs started to be implemented in the communities and (b) how implementation impacts fisheries on a local level.
 Workshops about participatory monitoring were developed with the community, to discuss building a monitoring process for fisheries and tourism, based on local knowledge and developed by the community.
 The next step is the development of a monitoring protocol with some fishers of Trindade.